nathanael-fijalkow/games_book/_build/html/_sources/3_Parity/separation.md

 An example sequence that corresponds to the record $\siblank 8 4 2$.
 ```

- Figure {ref}`3-fig:ds` shows an example sequence that is consistent with the
+ {numref}`3-fig:ds` shows an example sequence that is consistent with the
 record that sets $b_3 = \siblank$, $b_2 = 8$, $b_1 = 4$, and $b_0 = 2$.
 The red $2$-sequence is represented by $b_2 = 8$, which is the last priority of
 the $2$-sequence.
 The blue $1$-sequence starts after the end of the